btjanaka/instill/README.md

 # Website Article

+> The demo of this template is on <https://web-article.github.io>
+>
 > ## Template Instructions
 >
 > This repository is a template for single-page web articles.
 To use it, simply